Skip to content

 • Set trusted_paths, allow_paths, or db_targets

-• Configure the LLM layer
+• Configure provider credentials or the global LLM provider cascade

 • Change the taxonomy profile